You Don't Know Jack (franchise): Reception

 The You Don't Know Jack series shipped 500,000 units by December 1996.
 Shipments in the United States alone rose to nearly 1 million by February 1998.
 By 2001, the You Don't Know Jack series had totaled sales of 3.5 million copies.
 YDKJ sold above 4.5 million copies and drew revenues above $100 million by 2008.

-Inside Mac Games named You Don't Know Jack 2 the best puzzle game of 1996.
+Inside Mac Games named You Don't Know Jack Vol. 2 the best puzzle game of 1996.
 The editors wrote that it "continues the high standards established by Berkeley's breakaway classic".
 It received a score of 4 out of 5 from MacUser.

 You Don't Know Jack Movies was a runner-up for Computer Gaming Worlds 1997 "Puzzle Game of the Year" award, which ultimately went to Smart Games Challenge 2.
 The editors called Movies a "hilarious party game", and noted that it "came a close second".

 You Don't Know Jack XL won two 1996 Spotlight Awards, for "Best Script, Story or Interactive Writing" and "Best Trivia or Puzzle Game".

-You Don't Know Jack Vol. 3 was the finalist for GameSpot's 1997 "Best Puzzles and Classics Game" award, which ultimately went to Chessmaster 5500.
+You Don't Know Jack Vol. 3 was the finalist for GameSpots 1997 "Best Puzzles and Classics Game" award, which ultimately went to Chessmaster 5500.
 The editors wrote, "[I]f it weren't for the addition of the Threeway question format (which is a complete dud), You Don't Know Jack III would have reached instant-classic status."

 You Don't Know Jack Vol. 4: The Ride won Computer Gaming Worlds award for the best classic game of 1998.
 The editors wrote, "You Don't Know Jack Vol. 4: The Ride ranks easily as the best since the first of the series found its way into the CGW Hall of Fame.
 And for that we salute the folks at Berkeley Systems and Jellyvision, game designers who really do know Jack, at least where our funny bones are concerned."
 It also won the 1998 Spotlight Award for "Best Trivia, Puzzle or Classic Game" from the Game Developers Conference.

 You Don't Know Jack: Huge received a score of 4.5 out of 5 from Michael Gowan of Macworld, who wrote that the game "will strain your brain while amusing you with its witty banter and rapid-fire action."
 In 1998, The Huge collection was named the 48th-best computer game of all time by PC Gamer US, whose editors called it "essential stuff."